Toluwaa-o/Huddle-landing-page-with-alternating-feature-blocks/README.md

 # Huddle landing page with alternating feature blocks

-### Huddle landing page with alternating feature blocks, built with HTML and CS
+### Huddle landing page with alternating feature blocks, built with HTML and CSS